 Mama gave me The Vest.
 It is made of bear fur, like Papa’s cape.
 The Vest is the mark of the Heir, and I must use it always, like Papa does the Chief’s Cape.
 I have it because I am seven, and the heir gets his Vest then.
 My Vest is as grand as my sword, and maybe better than my journal.

 Papa took me to my training place today, and taught me to stretch my body and run in a big circle.
 I must start with this when I train, and run the circle ten times.
 Then he did a footwork pattern, and I followed the steps.
 He said I fared well for my first time.
 We will come back tomorrow and practice again.

 Mama looked at my journal, and taught me how to spell Hooligan and Heir.
-She wanted me to make a black space to cover my wrong spelling misspelling, but Papa says drawing a line across the word is neater.
+She said Papa is called Halvar the Unflinching.
+Mama wanted me to make a black space to cover my wrong spelling, but Papa says drawing a line across the word is neater.
 I am using Papa’s idea.
 I hope Mama does not mind when she reads my journal.

 I cannot write more.
 Mama is going out and says I must come.
 She says when we come back, I need to learn better words and practice my spelling.
 I still must finish my figuring and go stretch and run.
 I hope going with Mama does not make me late.

 Papa trained with me for six days.
 He told me now I have trained enough with him, I can do it alone.
 He will watch me sometimes, but I do not have to wait for him.
 Picking a time to train is my job.
 I picked doing lessons in the morning, and training midday.